nfotinakes/mrc_volunteer_system/README.md

 ```
 server/data/mrc_create_schema.sql
 ```
-Mock data can be found in the `server/data` subdirectory as well.
+Mock data can be found in the `server/data` subdirectory as well with an SQL file for mock data insertion, and a CSV for mock data import.

 Server environment variables are saved in the `.env` file.
 Edit accordingly to match your database.